zhf-0/vim-interact-terminal/README.md

 ![3](./pic/3.gif)

 # issue
+- add new feature: just sending the selected content (usually a few words in the same line) to the console without executing and changing line
 - ==Solved==.
 There will be two indents in `ipython` console.This is because `ipython` console will add one indent automatically, which is quite different in `python` console.
 This issue will be solved in the future.
 `ipython` console
 ![5](./pic/5.gif)